-- Failure to meet financial obligations relative to college transactions. - Furnishing false or misleading information on college records or refusing to identify yourself by Harper College I.D. card upon request of college officials or security officers who have identified themselves as such and have stated their reasons for requesting the I.D. card. - 3.
-Occupancy of the college facilities or buildings other than during posted hours. - 4.
-All forms of academic dishonesty including but not limited to cheating, plagiarism and forgery.
+- Failure to meet financial obligations relative to college transactions. - Furnishing false or misleading information on college records or refusing to identify yourself by Harper College activity card upon request of college officials or security officers who have identified themselves as such and have stated their reasons for requesting the activity card. - Occupancy of the college facilities or buildings other than during posted hours. - All forms of academic dishonesty including but not limited to cheating, plagiarism and forgery.